seanp97/Javascript-Simple-Slider/readme.md

 * let slider = new Slider(".slider-wrapper");

-Please note the arguement passed in is the slider parent wrapper.
-This can be named to your liking.

-We then call the two methods for the previous and next.

-* slider.PrevBtn('#prev');
-* slider.NextBtn('#next');

-Again, these can be called something different.
-Also change reference in HTML.

-To use please instantiate the JS class in the main js file of your liking.

-* let slider = new Slider(".slider-wrapper");

-Please note the arguement passed in is the slider parent wrapper.
+Please note the argument passed in is the slider parent wrapper.
 This can be named to your liking.

 We then call the two methods for the previous and next.